micro-community/development/README.md

 - [issues](https://github.com/micro/development/issues) - where we track work
 - [pull requests](https://github.com/micro/development/pulls) - where we start new docs
 - [team](team.md) - a checklist of resources to provide access to for new team members
+- [glossary](glossary.md) - a glossary of terms and explanation of brand, company, project, product

 ## Roadmap